aniruddhasm/rate-limiter-custom/README.md

 //  windowMs: 60 * 1000, // 1 minute
 //  maxRequests: 10, // 10 requests per minute per IP
 //  algo: "token" // Optional parameter.
 If not passed the default is sliding window
 //  tokensPerInterval: 5 // Mandatory parameter, if algo is token
 // });

+// Leaky Bucket (with token refill)
+//  const limiter = rateLimiter({
+//  windowMs: 60 * 1000, // 1 minute
+//  maxRequests: 10, // 10 requests per minute per IP
+//  algo: "leaky" // Optional parameter.
+If not passed the default is sliding window
+//  leakRate: 2 // Process 2 requests Mandatory parameter, if algo is leaky
+// });